hletrd/PyPreprocessor/README.md

-## Python tools for astrophotography
+## Python tools for preprocess for astrophotography & astrophotometry
 * Compatible with Python 2/3

 ### Dependencies